All Episodes

 And, you know, the idea that they want every aspect of our normal lives ruined and upturned, turned upside down.

-I mean, they now want to make a you can't even build a building in New York with glass or metal.
+You can't even build a building in New York with glass or metal.

 Toothpicks?

-You know, there won't be any building in New York, and then retrofitting every building in New York.
+You know, there won't be any building in New York and then retrofitting every building in New York.

 Nobody can afford that.

-Yeah, you you know, Sean, it's interesting.
+Yeah, you know, Sean, it's interesting.

 I'm looking at it right now.